Hermanya/react-lean-analytics/README.md

 npm install --save react-lean-analytics
 ```

-Ensure you have setted you REACT_APP_ENV variable in the project process.env file,
-And that variable must be the same that productionEnv prop in experiment ("prod" by default).
+To see analytics in the dashboard, ensure you have set your `NODE_ENV` environment variable to `production`.

-**The invokes/success counters only count in production mode.**
+> **The invocations and validations only count in production mode.**

 ## Usage